-- 1) Maintaining progress toward meeting all high school graduation requirements - 2) Earning a minimum 2.0 GPA on a 4.0 scale and passing all classes during the previous and current grading period - 3) Receiving a satisfactory progress report prior to an event or competition

-High school graduation requirements refer to the credits required for graduation, examinations and attendance.
-A grading period is one quarter and the previous grading period refers to the quarter prior to the activity.
+- 1) Maintaining progress toward meeting all high school graduation requirements - 2) Earning a minimum 2.0 GPA on a 4.0 scale and passing all classes during the previous and current grading period - 3) Receiving a satisfactory progress report prior to an event or competition and the previous grading period refers to the quarter prior to the activity.
 If a student was absent during the previous quarter due to serious illness or injury, or approved travel or work, the quarter immediately prior to that one shall serve as the eligibility period.